dstoyanoff/e-prim/docs/docs/components/box.md

 /**
  * The borders have the same logic as the colors, with the addition of a boolean variant of the prop.
- * If passed as boolean, this would use the defaultBorder that you've defined in the theme.
+ * If passed as boolean, this would use the default border that you've defined in the theme.
  * All border props use the width defined in the theme (or 1px if not provided).
  * If you need a variable width, you should use the regular CSS props approach */